 It seems like every family has their own recipe for ‘The Best Potato Salad.”
 My family’s no different….This is a dilly of a potato salad!
 It’s so light and refreshing due to the fresh dill, crunchy celery and tossing in my skinny ranch dressing.
 Normally potato salad is prepared with lots of mayo.
 I’m also using a bag of multicolored potatoes but using all red potatoes or yellow ones will work just as well.
-The skinny for each serving is 140 calories, 3 grams of fat and 4 Weight Watchers POINTS PLUS.
-One side order of KFC potato salad has 230 calories and 14 grams of fat.
-One bite and you’ll see why this is by far my favorite way to prepare this classic side dish.
+Each serving has 129 calories, 1 grams of fat and 4 Weight Watchers SmartPoints.

 Prep Time: 10 minutes

 Cook Time: 15 minutes

 2 pounds red (new potatoes), yellow potatoes or a combination of both, cut into cubes (I used Trader Joe’s mixed bag of yellow, red and purple)

 1. Put potatoes in a medium saucepan and cover with cold water.

 2. Bring to a boil, reduce heat, cover and cook until soft (10-15 minutes).
 Do not overcook.

 3. Drain and rinse in cold water.

 4. In a large bowl, add the cooked potatoes and all remaining ingredients.